Safecleaner/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Not only do we clean your home, we pride ourselves on being trustworthy.
-      Sending trusted technicians to protect all that you've worked hard for.
+      Not only do we clean your residential/commercial projects, but we also pride ourselves on being trustworthy.
+Sending **trusted, vetted technicians** to protect all that you've worked hard for.
     actions:
       - label: Book Now
         url: /